selling on Etsy

 And that's not all.
 Sellers on Etsy who are not from the U.S. are also charged a regulatory operating fee which varies from 0.25% to 1.1%.

 So, if you plan to make a profit on Etsy, you'll have to be very careful with your pricing to make sure that all these fees and charges don't make your efforts obsolete.
+For broader e-commerce planning, our checklist for the perfect shopping cart can offer valuable insights.

 How to start selling on Etsy?
 A quick-start guide